 And obviously, both can keep wickets which is the most evident similarity and most focused reason behind their comparisons.
 When Team India wanted to go with 7 batsmen and 4 bowlers tactics in 2003 WC, Rahul Dravid was offered the role of wicket-keeping which he had happily accepted.
 It was a move which had paid off India in the preceding year.

 KL Rahul’s case was a more forced one.
 Team India was left with no choice with their regular keeper Rishabh Pant receiving a blow in his head in the first ODI.
 Lokesh Rahul being the only player with decent keeping skills put his hands up and stood behind the wicket.
-He did have a great game behind the stumps in Rajkot after fumbling a few in Mumbai.
+He did have a great game behind the stumps in the series against Australia and New Zealand earlier this year.